-The Technical Committee will put any effort in solving the following issues for the next competitions (\ denotes more urgent issues):
+The Technical Committee will put any effort into solving the following issues for the next competitions ( denotes more urgent issues):

-- \ Check models of robots and sensor configurations (especially, battery, sonar, and gps). - Segregation of robots of a team within ROS. - \ Create sample of launch file. - \ Check "gazebo-white-ip": list of IP addresses that can access Gazebo and that should be disabled for prevent cheating.
+- Check models of robots and sensor configurations (especially, battery, sonar, and gps). - Segregation of robots of a team within ROS. - Create a sample of the launch file. - Check "gazebo-white-ip": list of IP addresses that can access Gazebo and that should be disabled to prevent cheating. - ROSject issues: - o The ROSject can not use the joystick input device. - o The Gazebo Client implemented in the ROSject can not display some polygon objects.